Aliases for CCR4 Gene

 GeneCards Summary for CCR4 Gene

-CCR4 (Chemokine (C-C Motif) Receptor 4) is a Protein Coding gene.
-Diseases associated with CCR4 include atopic keratoconjunctivitis and alk-negative anaplastic large cell lymphoma.
-Among its related pathways are Signaling by GPCR and Akt Signaling.
-GO annotations related to this gene include chemokine receptor activity and C-C chemokine receptor activity.
-An important paralog of this gene is CCR7.
+CCR4 (C-C Motif Chemokine Receptor 4) is a Protein Coding gene.
+Diseases associated with CCR4 include Mycosis Fungoides and Peripheral T-Cell Lymphoma.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and C-C chemokine receptor activity.
+An important paralog of this gene is CCR1.

 High affinity receptor for the C-C type chemokines CCL17/TARC, CCL22/MDC and CKLF isoform 1/CKLF1.
 The activity of this receptor is mediated by G(i) proteins which activate a phosphatidylinositol-calcium second messenger system.
 Can function as a chemoattractant homing receptor on circulating memory lymphocytes and as a coreceptor for some primary HIV-2 isolates.
 In the CNS, could mediate hippocampal-neuron survival.